lanudo2013/dotsub-demo/README.md

 •	Enzyme to navigate over the UI components DOM tree and to compare the model values with the rendered values in the output DOM.
 •	Ts linter to promote code quality assurance
 * Formik & Yup libraries for form state handling
+* Bootstrap as CSS framework to create responsive web pages

  Prerequisites to run the frontend.
 1. NPM ^8.0 installed